destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/fullpos.md.txt

 Currently it's only implemented support for a single domain using the native geometry of the domain used for the model run.

 ## The fullpos config files
-There are three fullpos config file types under `deode/namelist_generation/fullpos/CYCLE/`
+There are a number of  fullpos config file types under `deode/namelist_generation/fullpos/CYCLE/`
 - rules.yml sets `LEVEL_MAP` and `PARAM_MAP` and tells how settings in the selection part should be translated to settings in `NAMFPC`.
 Normally this does not have to be changed.
 - namfpc_header.yml where we specify the non-field related settings in NAMFPC
-- master_selection.yml where all fields and levels are specified per output type as defined by fullpos
+- master_selection.yml where all fields and levels are specified per output type as defined by fullpos.
+This config file is for hourly output
+- master_subhour_selection.yml defines similar as above but for subhourly output.
+The separation here allows a more fine grained control of the subhourly output streams.
+- A number of impact model selections defined for all output steps.

 The settings done in the `selection` part will be used to fill `NAMFPC` and the correct level numbers will be filled in the final namelist.